Welcome to the SEER Program

 Olin College's Research Experiences for Undergraduates is a ten-week residential summer program which provides participants with the opportunity to partner closely with faculty who are working on understanding and improving the engineering student experience.
 The program includes research, educational, cultural and social activities, and housing, a travel allowance, and a meal allowance are provided.
 We are especially interested in recruiting participants who are early in their undergraduate careers, who are members of historically underrepresented groups, or who are considering or reconsidering a decision to major in engineering.
 For more information, please email us at firstname.lastname@example.org.

 Olin College's Research Experiences for Teachers provides K-12 teachers with the opportunity to engage in translational research, engage as a mentor with undergraduates, and advance their knowledge of pedagogical methods.
 During the summer, participants will develop a research plan for a project at their home institution, to be carried out during the following academic year.
-They will be expected to report out on their progress and findings mid-way through the year and in the summer of 2016.
+They will be expected to report on their progress and findings midway through the year and in the summer of 2016.
 A stipend will be provided during the summer, with supplements during the school year.
-We are especially interested in recruiting participants who are early in their teaching careers, members of historically underrepresented groups, and those reconsidering or considering for the first time a decision to teach in engineering.
-For more information, please email us at firstname.lastname@example.org
+We are especially interested in recruiting participants who are early in their teaching careers, who teach diverse populations, and who are considering a decision to teach in engineering.
+For more information, please email us at email@example.com.

 If you are currently enrolled as an undergraduate student (graduating after June 2015) or teaching a STEM subject, and are a US citizen or permanent resident, we would love for you to consider joining our learning community.
 Please explore this site to learn more about the SEER Program.
 Click here for more information on how to apply.